dineshsingh099/NLP-PROJECT/Word_Embedding/README.md

 This project involves preprocessing and cleaning a dataset of tweets for word embedding.

-1. Follow the steps in the notebook to preprocess the data.

-## Description

-The notebook performs the following steps:
+1. The notebook performs the following steps:

 1. Imports necessary libraries.
 2. Loads the dataset.
 3. Preprocesses the text data by: